LoganKells/ios-foundations-challenges/README.md

 Each time the button is tapped, choose a random word from the array and put it in the list.

 The number of items in the list should grow as you tap the button.

+### Module 2 Lesson 4

+#### Set up

+Start a new Xcode SwiftUI app project.

+#### Challenge

+Build a UI with a List and three Buttons below it.

+When the first button is tapped:
+- Add a random integer (from 1 to 10) to the List.
+- If the integer you added to the List wasn't a 7, then keep adding random integers (from 1 to 10) to the List until you add a 7 to the List.

+When the second button is tapped:
+- Increase all the integers shown in the List by 1

+When the third button is tapped:
+- Clear all the numbers from the List.